 A person must hold a high school diploma or equivalent, or be a junior or senior in a high school vocational program in early education to complete the CDA process.
-A CCR&R Professional Development Coordinator can review your past training/experience and create a plan to help you meet the following requirements:
+A Child Care Aware® of North Dakota Professional Development Coordinator can review your past training/experience and create a plan to help you meet the following requirements:

 Complete 120 Hours of Approved Training

 Training must be earned through an institution, agency or setting approved by the National Council.
 CDA Training Options. offer candidates a way to complete required training for college credit or non-credit clock hours.
 There is no time limit on training and education, however the training needs to match the CDA setting for which you are applying.

 Complete 480 Hours of Work Experience

-A candidate must be working directly with children age bith to 5 years in a licensed, state-approved child care setting for hours to qualify as work experience.
-Work experience must occur within five years prior to submitting your CDA Credential Application, and must match the CDA setting for which you are applying.
+A candidate must be working directly with children age birth to 5 years in a licensed, state-approved child care setting for hours to qualify as work experience.
+Work experience must occur within three years prior to submitting your CDA Credential Application, and must match the CDA setting for which you are applying.

 Create a Professional Portfolio

 Distribute and Collect Family Questionnaires

 These questionnaires offer parents an opportunity to give their opinion on your work with their children.
 Candidates must complete this step within six months prior to submitting CDA Direct Assessment Application.

-A candidate can apply for national Direct Assessment once they have completed the prerequisites.
-A $325 application fee must be submitted with the application.
+A candidate can apply for national CDA Credentialing once they have completed the prerequisites.
+A $425 application fee must be submitted with the application.
 Once accepted and processed, the candidate will receive information to schedule the Verification Visit and CDA Exam.